-Religious Education overview
+Religious Education Overview

+stories, celebrations, artefacts and events to particular children in particular faith communities.
 The ethnographic approach allows the children to identify with the life of a child who is both the same as them but also has different cultural experiences, faith stories and practices.
 This can be explored through visits and visitors, pictures, persona dolls, or a bag of objects that belong to a child of a particular faith.

 Children will start reflecting on their place in the world in terms of where they belong.
 In Early Years they will start small and concentrate on their immediate family and carers.
 As they progress through school, they will begin to think about how they belong to school, the local community, city wide community and eventually, in the world.